 - If the employer or employee has died

-- If a legal authority has so demanded
+- If a legal authority has demanded the termination

 - If an unjustifiably dismissed employee has been reinstated to their previous position

 - If an employee has been enlisted for army service

 - If a court decision prevents an employee from performing their work duties as a result of a criminal offense